EXPERT ROOFING GUIDE

 A standing seam metal roof increases your home's resale value.
 According to DECRA and industry data, metal roofing delivers a 48.1% to 85.9% return on investment nationally.
 East Coast markets see even higher returns — up to 95.5% cost recovery, per regional market data.
 Angi reports that metal roofs can increase a home's resale value by up to 6% compared to asphalt shingles.

-For a $400,000 New Jersey home, a 4% to 6% value increase means $16,000 to $24,000 added to your sale price — before you factor in the buyer appeal of knowing they will never need to replace the roof.
+For a $400,000 Myrtle Beach-area home, a 4% to 6% value increase means $16,000 to $24,000 added to your sale price — before you factor in the buyer appeal of knowing they will never need to replace the roof.

 Insurance Premium Reductions